 1. Lock your SIM card

-SIM swapping happens when a scammer tricks your mobile carrier into thinking your phone is tied to a different SIM card.
-A scammer can do this by impersonating you.
-Once the scammer successfully swaps your SIM card, they will start receiving all your phone calls and text messages on their device.
-Locking your SIM card is crucial in protecting your privacy and identity, especially when you realize a scammer has your phone number and could be impersonating you to commit fraud.
-It is essential that you lock your SIM card to avoid a scammer receiving private phone calls or text messages with authentication codes, which could grant them access to your private information and online accounts.
+Locking your SIM card is crucial in protecting your privacy and identity, especially when you realize a scammer could be impersonating you to commit fraud.
+You must lock your SIM card to avoid a scammer receiving private phone calls or text messages with authentication codes, which could grant them access to your private information and online accounts.

 2. Secure your online accounts with strong passwords and MFA

-It’s important for each of your online accounts to have a random and strong password to prevent a scammer from using the same password to access all your accounts.
+Use strong, unique passwords to prevent a scammer from using the same password to access all your accounts.
 You should make sure each of your passwords consists of at least 16 characters and a combination of uppercase and lowercase letters, numbers and symbols.
 Creating a strong and unique password is made easier with a password generator, which is a tool that produces random and secure passwords.
-Password generators create passwords that are challenging for scammers to crack due to their uniqueness, length and complexity.

 In addition to using strong passwords on all your accounts, you should enable Multi-Factor Authentication (MFA), which provides extra security by requiring at least one more way to verify your identity.
 Enabling MFA will prevent anyone from accessing your online accounts, even if they know your username or password.
 Some types of MFA include a PIN, a code from an authenticator app, an answer to a security question, your fingerprint or even your geographic location.
-Without your MFA, a scammer will be unable to log in to your online accounts and potentially steal your identity.
 However, if a scammer has your phone number, they may try to compromise any online accounts that are linked to your phone number, so it’s important not to use SMS as a type of MFA.
-Remember that if a scammer SIM swaps, they will receive your authentication codes through text messages, which could allow them to access your online accounts.
-Instead of using SMS as your primary type of MFA, use a stronger form of MFA such as biometrics, which could be facial recognition or your fingerprint, since a scammer cannot replicate those.
+Instead of using SMS as your primary type of MFA, use a stronger form of MFA, such as biometrics, which could be facial recognition or your fingerprint, since a scammer cannot replicate those.

 3. Block spam calls from your phone

 When you block spam calls from reaching your phone, you protect yourself from falling victim to scammers.
 Although not every spam call leads to a scam, every scam call is unwanted and has bad intentions, aiming to trick you into revealing private information or sending money to an imposter.
-Unfortunately, there is no way to block all spam calls from your phone, but you can block most of them in these ways:
+Unfortunately, there is no way to block all spam calls from your phone, but you can block most of them by getting a call-blocking service added to your phone plan, downloading a credible spam-filtering app and signing up for the National Do Not Call Registry.

 4. Ignore one-ring phone calls